 What Writing for Results is All About

 Henry Ford said, "Nothing is particularly hard if you divide it into small jobs."
+Writing for Results does just that for briefing notes and briefing books.

 Some people write to put their thoughts on paper.
 Others write to discover what their thoughts are.
 Most people do both to varying degrees, depending on what they’re writing about.
 Whatever your approach, Writing for Results provides tools that will streamline the process and enhance its effectiveness.